Our history

 d

-FEN desigs the Escuela Nueva Learning Circles Program (CAENA) as a strategy to restore the educational service for out-of-school and displaced children and youth.
+FEN designs the Escuela Nueva Learning Circles Program (CAENA) as a strategy to restore the educational service for out-of-school and displaced children and youth.

 This adaptation of the Escuela Nueva Activa model -which is based on its core principles and technical and pedagogical framework- responds to the needs and realities of displaced and extremely vulnerable children, luring and retaining them and facilitating their transition to the formal educational system.